Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Application III: The string group

 Any compact simple Lie group $G$ has homotopy groups $\pi_3(G) \cong \rmH^3(G;\Z) \cong \Z$ and $\pi_i(G) \cong \rmH^i(G;\Z) \cong 0$ for $i = 0,1,2$; that is, $G$ is 2-connected.
 It is of interest in topology and geometry (see e.g.~\cite{DHH:String_Orientations,Stolz:Ricci_and_Witten,ST:Elliptic_Objects}), as well as in string theory (see e.g.~\cite{SS:Non-Ab_SD_String}), to study 3-connected approximations to $G$ that arise as group extensions of $G$.
 We denote such approximating objects by $\String(G)$ and call them models for the \emph{string group} of $G$.
 There is a variety of interpretations of what this means, based on different choices of ambient higher categories in which one considers $G$ to be a group object.
 The general theme, however, is that one needs a way to realise a generator of $\pi_3(G) \cong \Z$ geometrically in the chosen framework, and a string group model for $G$ will generally be a choice of such a generator.

 In this final section we recall the definition and construction of a topological string group model, and show that our extensions $\Sym_G(P)$ from Section~\ref{Sec: U(1)} provide a smooth enhancement thereof.
 We then propose the smooth 2-groups $\Sym_G(\Ga)$ and $\Des_\sfL$ from Section~\ref{sect:extensions from gerbes} as new string group models, for the specific choices of $M = G$ and of a gerbe $\Ga$ on $G$ whose Dixmier-Douady class generates $\rmH^3(G;\Z) \cong \Z$.
 A model for $\String(G)$ which is very similar in spirit to our model $\Sym_G(\Ga)$ was found in~\cite{FRS:Higher_U(1)-connections}.
-However, that construction relies on the choice of connection on $\Ga$, which may seem restrictive given that models for $\String(G)$ can be constructed by purely topological means.
+However, that construction relies on the choice of connection on $\Ga$ and considers connection-preserving symmetries of $\Ga$.
+Here, in contrast, we exhibit a construction of string group models for $G$ from symmetries of gerbes on $G$ without connections, and thus from representatives of the third integer cohomology of $G$ rather than its differential cohomology.
 We defer further details and comments to Section~\ref{Sec:Smooth String}.